-We must ask ourselves are sanctions threaten this process.
-Are sanctions harming the likelihood of cognitive dissonance happening, causing people not to think about the reasons why they want to obey the law?
+We must ask ourselves whether sanctions threaten this process Are sanctions making it less likely for cognitive dissonance to occur, causing people to avoid thinking about why they want to obey the law?
+How do we explain the fact that we have probably internalized the need to put on a seat belt simply through habit formation?
 What about repetition?
-How do we explain the fact that we have probably internalized the need to put on a seat belt simply through habit formation? is internalizing through repetition different?
-The law that prevented sexual harassment used sanctions from the beginning but led to a change in how sexual harassment is being viewed.
+Is internalizing through repetition different?
+The law that prevented sexual harassment used sanctions from the beginning, which led to a change in how sexual harassment is viewed.
 This is all related to the previous discussion on the contradiction between the expressive function of the law and the crowding out effect.

-As could be seen from the described mechanism by Cooter to preference change - Pareto Self-Improvement - this paradigm adopts the perspective of rational choice, according to which people choose to change their preferences as a logical response to new information or new social opportunities.
-More importantly, according to Cooter’s paradigm, once preferences change and an individual acquires.
-For example, in a stronger “taste for fairness,” the assumption is that this taste is being adopted with full awareness and immediately translates to behavior.
+Cooter’s Pareto self-improvement mechanism for preference change is an example of the rational choice perspective.
+This perspective suggests that people logically change their preferences in response to new information or new social opportunities.
+More importantly, according to Cooter’s paradigm, preferences change when an individual acquires new information.
+For example, in a stronger “taste for fairness,” the assumption is that this taste is adopted with full awareness and immediately translates to behavior.

-Is changing intrinsic Motivation Needed for a Sustainable Behavioral Change?
+Is changing intrinsic motivation needed for a sustainable behavioral change?

-When discussing the effect of either incentives or regulation on intrinsic motivation, another important aspect that needs to be considered is whether, for behavior to change over time, intrinsic motivation needs to be changed.

-Cooter’s argument about Pareto’s self-improvement, has assumed that for behavioral change to be sustainable, intrinsic motivation needs to be changed.
+When discussing the impact of incentives or regulations on intrinsic motivation, it is important to consider whether intrinsic motivation needs to be altered for behavior to change over time.
+Cooter argues that for behavioral change to be sustainable, intrinsic motivation must be altered.

-This argument, however, ignores the facts.
-For example, the literature on habit formation, does not include the classical approach to intrinsic motivation.
-According to Cooter people need to believe that their behavior is in line with their values, but this doesn’t seem to be the case when looking for studies on behavioral change, which view habit formation as a more sustainable approach.
+However, this argument overlooks certain facts.
+For example, the literature on habit formation does not include the classical approach to intrinsic motivation.
+According to Cooter, people need to believe that their behavior is consistent with their values.
+However, when looking for studies on behavioral change, this does not seem to be the case.
+Instead, habit formation is viewed as a more sustainable approach.

-For example, in the research on behavioral change through habit formation of scholars such as Milkman and others.
-These approaches are seen as the best approach for a stable behavioral change that could withstand various external counter effects.
-Another approach referred to in the work of Lewinson Zamir on internalization is the classical effect of cognitive dissonance, where behavioral change precedes internal change.
-According to this approach, an internal change is more likely to happen without strong external pressure.
-This effect has led Lewinson Zamir to argue that in many ways a command-and-control sanctions-based approach is actually less likely to lead to an internal change, thus making these approaches less intrusive and problematic from that regard.
-Interestingly, the assumption is that an internal change is problematic from a rule of law perspective and this approach will be discussed in chapter 11 which focuses on normative implications.
+For example, scholars like Milkman have researched behavioral change through habit formation.
+This approach is seen as the best way to create stable behavioral change that can withstand various external counter effects.
+Daphna Lewinsohn-Zamir’s work on internalization refers to another approach that is similar to the classical effect of cognitive dissonance.
+According to this approach, behavioral change must precede internal change and internal change is more likely to occur without strong external pressure.
+This effect has led Lewinsohn-Zamir to argue that a command-and-control sanctions-based approach is actually less likely to lead to internal change, making it less intrusive and problematic.
+Interestingly, the assumption is that an internal change is problematic from a rule of law perspective.
+This issue will be discussed in Chapter 11, which focuses on normative implications.

-Other Forms of Attitude Change Mechanism
+Other forms of attitude change mechanisms

-In addition, to habit formation literature, attitude change models also suggest a mixed picture. where according to many studies it is hard to identify one process through which such change happens thus undermining some of the original models of persuasion and attitude change that attempted to differentiate how different attributes of messages (e.g. quality of argument vs. source of message).
+In addition to the literature on habit formation, models of attitude change s also suggest a mixed picture.
+According to many studies, it is difficult to identify one process through which such change happens.
+This undermines some of the original models of persuasion and attitude change that sought to differentiate different attributes of messages (such as quality of argument versus source of message).

-What Regulatory Factors are More Likely to Change Your Preferences?
+What regulatory factors are more likely to change your preferences?